AvinashJalumuru/hpegl-com-ansible/README.md

 - `hpegl_settings_id`: (string) Identifier for the HPE GreenLake settings to be applied.

 These parameters are required for configuring and running the Ansible playbook to interact with HPE GreenLake resources.

+### Recommendations
+1. Use Compute Ops Groups for each openshift cluster in a region
+2. Create separate OS settings configuration for each cluster